-Beyond that, I’d also humbly suggest that an around-the-world trip is absolutely the wrong way to truly explore and experience these destinations.
+To that point, I’d also humbly suggest that an around-the-world trip is absolutely the wrong way to explore and experience these destinations in meaningful ways.
 None of them will be done justice by such cursory and superficial visits.
 If you have no shortage of time and resources, do these places the right way.

 This Adventures by Disney itinerary feels like it’s less about ease and efficiency and more about coddling people who want to travel the world without really experiencing the world.
 Those who need the comfort and safety of Disney just to see international theme parks so they can check off every park on their bucket list and boast about the accomplishment.

 My reaction was more or less the same to that new subdivision Disney is attaching its brand to on the outskirts of Palm Springs.
 The main appeal of that area is its rich history, culture, and stunning mid-century modern architecture.
 It’s a truly amazing place with tremendous charm and appeal.
 You endure the desert heat and everything else because all of that is so cool.
 A new subdivision there comes with all of the downside and none of the upside–literally missing the point entirely.